opencollective/opencollective-frontend/docs/postgres.md

 Then to enable the CLI tools, follow the steps from: https://postgresapp.com/documentation/cli-tools.html

-### Using Docker
+### With Docker

-If you don't want to run a local instance of Postgres in your computer, you can run one in Docker.
-Keep in mind that you still need to have the local client tools like `psql`, `dropdb`, `createuser` still locally available.
+If you don't want to run a local instance of PostgreSQL in your computer, you can run one in Docker.
+Keep in mind that you still need to have the local client tools like `psql`, `dropdb`, `createuser` locally available.

 Create and run the container: